 FGD Wastewater Treatment

-As shown in the flow diagram (Fig. Typical processes of FGD wastewater treatment), there are generally three steps in an FGD wastewater treatment process: pre-treatment, evaporation and crystallization.
+As shown in the flow diagram, there are generally three steps in the process: pre-treatment, evaporation and crystallization.
 There are a number of treatment approach options that SafBon provides, such as physicochemical methods, electrochemical methods, biological methods and spray drying methods.